Hi, I'm Bill Nelson.

 - I am legally obligated to put your interests ahead of my own.
 It's a novel concept, I know, but it's sadly not a requirement for most firms in my industry.
 But, this principle is so important to me, I put it in writing - check it out!

 I hold all of my client meetings via video conference, so you can meet with me from the comfort of your home, no matter where you live.
-If you’re interested in learning more, schedule a free breakthrough call where we will talk though your biggest financial goals, identify the obstacles in your way, and lay the groundwork for how we can help you use your finances to create the life you love - together.
+If you’re interested in learning more, schedule a free breakthrough call where we will talk through your biggest financial goals, identify the obstacles in your way, and lay the groundwork for how we can help you use your finances to create the life you love - together.

-When I’m not working with my clients, you can find me playing my saxophone, running along the trails near our home in northern Virgina, cheering on my alma mater (Go Hoyas!), or going on an adventure with my wife, Mary Kathryn.
+When I’m not working with my clients, you can find me playing my saxophone, running along the trails near our home in northern Virginia, cheering on my alma mater (Go Hoyas!), going on an adventure with my wife Mary Kathryn and my daughter Emma.